 Dependence on Proprietary Technology; Risks of Infringement.
-Our ability to compete effectively depends in part on our ability to develop and maintain the proprietary aspects of our technology.
+If we are not able to develop and maintain the proprietary aspects of our technology, our business, financial condition and results of operations will likely be seriously harmed.
 We currently attempt to protect our technology through a combination of patent, copyright, trademark and trade secret laws, employee and third party nondisclosure agreements and similar means.
-These efforts may not provide meaningful protection for our technology.
-Our competitors may be able to independently develop products that are substantially equivalent or superior to our products or design around our patents.
+Despite our efforts, other parties may attempt to disclose, obtain or use our technologies or solutions.
+Our competitors may also be able to independently develop products that are substantially equivalent or superior to our products or design around our patents.
 In addition, the laws of some foreign countries do not protect our proprietary rights as fully as do the laws of the United States.
 As a result, we may not be able to protect our proprietary rights adequately in the United States or abroad.
-Moreover, litigation has been necessary in the past and may be necessary in the future to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
+Moreover, we have engaged in litigation in the past and litigation may be necessary in the future to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
 Litigation may also be necessary to defend against claims of infringement or invalidity by others.
 An adverse outcome in litigation or any similar proceedings could subject us to significant liabilities to third parties, require us to license disputed rights from others or require us to cease marketing or using certain products or technologies.
 We may not be able to obtain any licenses on terms acceptable to us, or at all.
 Any of these results could have a material adverse effect on our business, financial condition and results of operations.
-In addition, the cost of addressing any intellectual property litigation claim, both in legal fees and expenses and the diversion of management resources, regardless of whether the claim is valid, could be significant and could have a material adverse effect on our business, financial condition and results of operations.
+In addition, the cost of addressing any intellectual property litigation claim, both in legal fees and expenses and the diversion of management resources, regardless of whether the claim is valid, could be significant and could seriously harm our business, financial condition and results of operations.

 Volatility of Stock Price.
-The trading price of our Common Stock has been subject to wide fluctuations in the past, decreasing from \$20.375 in October 1997 to \$4.25 in October 1998.
-The trading price of our Common Stock could continue to fluctuate in the future in response to quarterly variations in operating results, shortages announced by suppliers, announcements of technological innovations or new products, changes in pending litigation, applications or product enhancements by us or by our competitors, changes in financial estimates by securities analysts and other events or factors.
+The trading price of our common stock has been subject to wide fluctuations in the past, decreasing from \$20.375 in October 1997 to \$4.25 in October 1998.
+We may not be able to increase or sustain the current market price of our common stock in the future.
+The trading price of our common stock could continue to fluctuate in the future in response to various factors, including, but not limited to:

+- . quarterly variations in operating results; - . shortages announced by suppliers - . announcements of technological innovations or new products; - . changes in pending litigation; - . applications or product enhancements by us or by our competitors; and - . changes in financial estimates by securities analysts.

 The stock market in general has recently experienced volatility which has particularly affected the market prices of equity securities of many high technology companies.
 This volatility has often been unrelated to the operating performance of such companies.
-These broad market fluctuations may adversely affect the market price of our Common Stock.
+These broad market fluctuations may adversely affect the market price of our common stock.